Tips for Choosing a Wake Word

 A wake word is a special word or phrase that is meant to activate a device when spoken.
 It is also referred to as 'hotword', 'trigger word', and 'wake up word'.
 There are a few famous wake phrases such as "Hey Siri", "OK Google", and "Alexa".

 A wake word should be unique and promote the brand of the device or application using it.
-A good choice of wake word can also substantially increase the accuracy of the voice interface it is enabling.
-Below are guidelines we gathered through numerous interactions with clients onboarding Picovoice's wake word engine.
+Not all wake phrases are equal.
+A careful choice can substantially increase the accuracy.

 Avoid Short Single-Word Phrases